vmwarelab/cci/README.md

-# cci
+## Cloud Consumption Interface powered by Aria Automation

-Cloud Consumption Interface powered by Aria Automation
+Check the README file in each of the folders for Instructions